garcia-ho/RMST_Code/README.md

-Basically, our method clinical trial design with RMST difference.
+Basically, our method is testing both RMST difference and the RMST of experiment group.
 I will specify it in detail if the final result is satisfying.

 No Bayesian method would be compared with I guess.